 Application of theory to practice is poor in practical assignments.
-An explanation for embedding Cognitive and Ir ntellectual Skille through Teaching & Learnin a and Assessment at this lo avel of the programme: Key Transferable Skills: tellectual Skills tillough Teaching & Learnin g and Assessment at this le ver of the programme.
-For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 use a range of established techniques to initiate and undertake critical analysis of information, and to propose solutions to problems arising from that analysis in their field of study and in a work context effectively communicate information, arguments, and analysis, in a variety of forms, to specialist and non- specialist audiences, and deploy key techniques of the discipline effectively in their field of study and in a work context undertake further training, develop existing skills, and acquire new competences that will enable them to assume responsibility within organisations and have: qualities and transferable skills necessary for employment and progression to other qualifications

-requiring the exercise of personal

-responsibility and decision-making

-the ability to utilise opportunities for
+An explanation for embedding Cognitive and I ntellectual Skills through Teaching g & Learning and Assessment at this level of the programme ə: Key Transferable Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 • use a range of established techniques to initiate and undertake critical analysis of information, and to propose solutions to problems arising from that analysis in their field of study and in a work context effectively communicate information, arguments, and analysis, in a variety of forms, to specialist and non- specialist audiences, and deploy key techniques of the discipline effectively in their field of study and in a work context undertake further training, develop existing skills, and acquire new competences that will enable them to assume responsibility within organisations and have: qualities and transferable skills necessary for employment and progression to other qualifications requiring the exercise of personal responsibility and decision-making • the ability to utilise opportunities for lifelong learning.

-lifelong learning.

 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: In written submissions, there is evidence of planning and consideration of presentation and writing style, though this may still be immature with errors in syntax /grammar and punctuation.
-Citations and bibliography inconsistent In the case of video submissions, work demonstrates an understanding of relating Primary: Lectures, Seminars, & Workshops (on location, in studios and in computer suites) plus independent guided study, research and production phases WBL experience Secondary/Supplementary: Visits to festivals & trade PA1, PA2, PA3, PA4, PA5.
-All ILOs1-8 are relevant to transfera ble skills as all forms of digital media Formally assessed in reflective and critical analysis, journals and peer assessments - in video / multimedia practical assignments, communication skills are formally assessed against WEYM2027 WEYM2028 WEYM2029 WEYM2030 WEYM2031 WEYM2032 WEYM2033
+Citations and bibliography inconsistent In the case of video submissions, work demonstrates an understanding of relating style and content to the target audience.
+Productions are technically competent with evidence of consideration of exhibition platform.
+Evidence of an attempt to present / package work to a professional standard.
+Primary: Lectures, Seminars, & Workshops (on location, in studios and in computer suites) plus independent guided study, research and production phases WBL experience Secondary/Supplementary: Visits to festivals & trade shows and guest lectures Access to online tutorials, VLE and other e-resources PA1, PA2, PA3, PA4, PA5.
+All ILOs1-8 are relevant to transfera ble skills as all forms of digital media have a communi cative function and WBL specific ILOs pertain to lifelong learning and employm ent Formally assessed in reflective and critical analysis, journals and peer assessments - in video / multimedia practical assignments, communication skills are formally assessed against both creative and technical criteria and in the assessment of group planning and management of project WEYM2027 WEYM2028 WEYM2030 WEYM2031 WEYM2032 WEYM2033 An explanation for embedding Key Transferable le Skills through Teaching & Learr ning and Assess ment at this leve l of the programme: Employment Related Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008

-style and content to the target audience. shows and guest lectures have a both creative and

-Productions are technically competent with Access to online tutorials, communi technical criteria and

-evidence of consideration of exhibition VLE and other e-resources cative in the assessment of

-platform.
-Evidence of an attempt to present / function and WBL group planning and

-package work to a professional standard. specific management of project

-ILOs project

-pertain to

-lifelong

-learning

-and

-employm

-ent

-An explanation for embedding Key Transferab le Skills through Teaching & Lear ning and Assess ment at this leve el of the programme:

-Employment Related Skills:

-For this sub-bachelor level programme the

-following has been informed by the

-Foundation Degree Qualification Benchmark

-(FDQB), as well as QAA Subject

-Benchmarks for Communication, Media,

-Film and Cultural Studies 2008